tgis-lab/theme-academic-cv/content/project/integrating-indoorgml-with-outdoors/index.md

 **Result:**

 We have applied the developed python tool to the collected point cloud datasets and generated the voxel models as well as IndoorGML models.
-We have also tested the tool with some routing cases.
+We have also tested the tool with some routing cases.For a detailed elaboration of the result, please refer to the main output of this project.

 ![featured.png](/project_image/result1.png)

+ **Main Output:**
+ [1]A journal paper written based on the above results,https://isprs-annals.copernicus.org/articles/X-1-W1-2023/487/2023/ [2]A data repository containing the datasets used in this project, https://doi.org/10.6084/m9.figshare.25323826 [3]A GitHub repository containing the source codes of the python tool developed from this project,https://github.com/tgis-lab/geopcd2indoorgml

  **Collaborating Team**: